nasmith/nasmith.github.io/_pages/ai-faq.md

 ### Why is UW doing anything here?
 Why do we need a VP for AI?

 UW is taking these steps because AI tools are rapidly becoming part of how knowledge work gets done in many fields our students will enter, and in many settings they’re already using today.
-The UW’s role isn’t to mandate adoption or chase hype; it’s to build grounded, practical AI literacy so students, faculty, and staff can talk about these systems clearly, evaluate claims about them with evidence, and make thoughtful choices about when to use them, how to verify outputs, and when to opt out.
+The UW’s role isn’t to mandate adoption.
+It’s to build grounded, practical AI literacy so students, faculty, and staff can talk about these systems clearly, evaluate claims about them with evidence, and make thoughtful choices about when to use them, how to verify outputs, and when to opt out.
 Doing nothing would leave our community to navigate a high-impact technology by rumor, fear, and uneven access.
 That's exactly the opposite of what a leading research university should stand for.

 ### Are you forcing "AI" (usually used to refer to language models) into UW classrooms?